takatex/nn-time-sequence-prediction/README.md

 optional arguments:
-  -h, --help                    show this help message and exit --model {rnn,lstm,qrnn,cnn}   The type of model (default: rnn) --all ALL                     run all model types (default: True) --epoch EPOCH                 The number of epochs to run (default: 300) --batch_size BATCH_SIZE       The number of batch (default: 200) --n_iter N_ITER               The number of iteration (default: 5)
+  -h, --help                    show this help message and exit --model {rnn,lstm,qrnn,cnn}   The type of model (default: rnn) --all ALL                     run all model types (default: False) --epoch EPOCH                 The number of epochs to run (default: 300) --batch_size BATCH_SIZE       The number of batch (default: 200) --n_iter N_ITER               The number of iteration (default: 5)